 "Great to look at and even better to drive, the Mazda CX-5 is a brilliant family car."

-This is where the CX-5 really impresses.
-The lower-powered diesel model matches the cleanest models in this class for emissions and fuel economy but provides performance that no other eco-specials can match.
-Fuel economy is over 60mpg and emissions stand at 119g/km.
-That's for a front-wheel drive model, but a higher-powered diesel with four-wheel drive still manages 54.3mpg and emissions of 136g/km.
-The petrol model is the worst of the bunch (as you'd expect), but it won't cost the earth to run at 47.1mpg and with emissions of 139g/km.
+This is the CX-5's strongest area, with the lower-powered diesel engine easily matching the cleanest rivals in this class for low emissions and high fuel economy while still offering excellent performance that no other eco-oriented car can match.
+Combined fuel economy is more than 60mpg and CO2 emissions are 119g/km for the front-wheel drive model, but even the higher-powered diesel with four-wheel drive still returns an impressive 54.3mpg and emits 136g/km of CO2.
+As is common, the petrol model is the worst performer in this category, but it still isn’t massively expensive to run, returning 47.1mpg in economy and emitting 139g/km of CO2.

 Interior & comfort

 Front seats offer lots of adjustment, and headroom is generous

 The CX-5's driving position offers a high, clear view of the road that allows you to look over the other traffic without feeling too detached from the road.
 There's plenty of adjustment in both the driver's seat and steering wheel, while seat materials are very comfortable without being saggy, so you still get plenty of support.
 There's also lots of shoulder and legroom in the back for three passengers to sit comfortably.